-Listen to AFP’s exclusive interview with Stephen I. Marcus, a former DAV member.
+Listen to AFP’s exclusive interview with Stephen I. Marcus, a former DAV member:

+“I have a lot of friends who are active members of the DAV,” he began, “but on the local level, and they do good work in the local community with the veterans.
+But at the very top of the DAV, to me, they’re all bloodsuckers; they’re self-serving.
 They fly an airplane and they get guys like that actor, Danny Aiello, [who] goes on television.
 When I ran into Danny, because he doesn’t live that far from me, I told him, ‘You know, Danny, I love you as an actor, but somebody’s giving you bad news, because the Disabled American Veterans is a rip-off.’ ”

 “These bloodsuckers take money; they fly a plane all over the country,” he bemoaned.
 “What the hell does that do for the disabled American veterans when guys wait in line and die?
 I think 20 veterans a day die waiting in line at the VA.”

 “These are people, patriots, who served the country honorably.
 Remember, when we raised our right hand, we swore to uphold the Constitution, and if necessary we would give our life for our country.
 But at the same time we expected that if we got hurt we’d be taken care of.
 And they’re not being taken care of.
 It’s a disgrace.”

 “If I sound sarcastic, I am,” he said.
 “If I sound bitter, I am.
 I don’t even want to admit anymore that I belonged to the DAV at one time.
 As far as I’m concerned, the only thing disabled about them is their ability to take care of the people.”

 Dave Gahary, a former submariner in the U.S. Navy, prevailed in a suit brought by the New York Stock Exchange in an attempt to silence him.
 Dave is the producer of an upcoming full-length feature film about the attack on the USS Liberty.
-See erasingtheliberty.com or call (850) 677-0344 for more information and to get the new book on which the movie will be based, Erasing the Liberty.
+See erasingtheliberty.com for more information and to get the new book on which the movie will be based, Erasing the Liberty.